EricFecteau/rust-data-analysis/src/4_stats/2_hypors.md

 With `Hypors`, you can perform a [Mann-Whitney U Test](https://docs.rs/hypors/latest/hypors/mann_whitney/u/fn.u_test.html).
 You can run the following code with `cargo run --example 4_2_3_mwu`.

 We first must subset our data for the analysis.
-The data we will use for the Mann-Whitney U test will be the (unweighted) hourly earnings by gender (from January 2020).
+The data we will use for the Mann-Whitney U test will be the income by sex, for those living in London.

 ```rust
 === Rust 4_2_3_mwu imports